Nine of the Best Walks Around Metro Melbourne

 BUSHRANGERS BAY TRAIL, MORNINGTON PENINSULA

 If you're keen for a dose of striking coastline, wild bushland and secluded beach, the Bushrangers Bay Trail is sure to impress.
 Located on the lower tip of the Mornington Peninsula, this 2.6-kilometre jaunt kicks off from the historic Cape Schanck lighthouse, winding alongside basalt cliff tops and through wildlife-filled banksia groves.
 You're in for million-dollar ocean views from the top, so be sure to leave yourself plenty of time to soak it all up.
-A final steep descent then unfolds onto Bushrangers Bay beach, where there are lots of rugged rockpools to explore.
+A final steep descent then deposits you onto Bushrangers Bay beach, where there are lots of rugged rock pools to explore.
 The journey back up is a little less forgiving, though the scenery is definitely worth any muscle burn.
+It's clear to see why this is one of our favourite coastal walking paths around Melbourne, too.

 PORT MELBOURNE TO ST KILDA PIER